 - If both parties agree to mediate, IDEAA’s staff or representative chosen by IDEAA will conduct the mediation within a prompt and reasonable time frame.

 - If a mutually acceptable resolution is achieved through mediation, a written agreement between the parties will reflect the resolution and shall be signed and dated by the parties.
 Copies will be provided to both parties and IDEAA will monitor compliance with the terms of the agreement by both parties.
 The case will then be closed.

 - If mediation fails, IDEAA will inform the Complainant about the option to proceed to Step II.

-STEP II.
 Investigation by IDEAA